Rajshri Rani

-Rajshri Rani Jain (née Shukla), known professionally as Rajshri Rani is an Indian TV actress best known for her titular portrayal of Suhani in Star Plus show Suhani Si Ek Ladki.
+Rajshri Rani Jain (née Shukla) is an Indian TV actress known for her titular portrayal of Suhani in Star Plus show Suhani Si Ek Ladki.

 Career

 Rani made her acting debut in 2012 by starring in Drashti Dhami's show Madhubala – Ek Ishq Ek Junoon and Savdhaan India as Gauri.
 In the same year 2012, she also portrayed the role of Laxmi's Sister Pallavi in DD National's Bin Bitiya Swarg Adhoora. in 2013, she was cast in another episode of Savdhaan India as Gomti.
 In 2014, she guest starred on Haunted Nights and CID.
 In June 2014, she was cast as in the television series Suhani Si Ek Ladki as Suhani.
 In April 2018, she joined Star Plus's Ikyawann as Sarthi Mishra.
 After a brief role in Yehh Jadu Hai Jinn Ka, she was also seen as Rupa Raunak Rajput in Namak Issk Ka, on Colors TV.

 Currently she is seen in Star Plus show Imlie as Arpita Singh Rathore.